oyve/Leapfrog/README.md

 - Example of F5 and F6 application-wide Keyboard events (refresh and set to focus to nagivation bar)

 ## Todo
 This learning projects does not cover the use of *Models* through *Services/Repository*.
 However, on a general principle, the *Presenter* should be the one who fetch data sources. *Models* are fed to the *ViewModel* (perhaps trimmed or manipulated) by the *Presenter*, who is responsible for setting the *DataContext* (read: the *ViewModel*) to the *View*.
-This help reduce the *ViewModels* responsibility to only concern data, and not also dependencies and other logic.
+This help reduce the *ViewModels* responsibility to only concern data/events, and not also dependencies and other logic.